Suzuki Environmental Vision 2050 | Milestone 2030 | |

 Efforts in procurement

 Suzuki conducts annual research on information regarding water risks of our domestic business partners with large purchasing amounts to obtain information on water risk.
 Through the research, we keep track of their water consumption trends and status of water risk evaluation.
-In the FY2022 survey, those evaluating physical risks including flooding and drought within the company were 85%, and those evaluating regulation and reputation risks regarding water usage were 78%.
+In the FY2023 survey, those evaluating their own physical risks such as flooding and droughts were 87.7%, and those evaluating their own regulation and reputation risks regarding water usage were 83.5%.
 We will continue making efforts in the research while expanding it to overseas business partners as well.